-In March 2021, the Company received a \$2.5 million gold pre-payment facility from OCIM Precious Metals SA.
-The net proceeds of \$2.45 million were successfully used to increase gold mill feed purchasing and production, as evidenced by the ramp-up of production in March 2021 from 86 TPD to 173 TPD in June 2021.
+In March 2021, the Company received a \$2.5 million gold pre-payment facility from OCIM Precious Metals AG.
+The net proceeds of \$2.45 million were successfully used to increase gold mill feed purchasing and production from 86 TPD in March 2021 to 173 TPD in June 2021.

-With the first OCIM gold pre-payment facility now fully repaid, the Company has entered into a second Facility with OCIM for a total of \$9 million.
-Net proceeds of the Facility's first tranche was for approximately \$5.95 million, of which \$4.6 million will be used to purchase gold mill feed, and \$1.35 million will be used for the repayment of a secured debenture.
+With the first OCIM gold pre-payment facility now fully repaid, the Company has entered into a second Facility with OCIM for a total of \$9 million on August 6, 2021.
+Net proceeds of the Facility's first tranche was for approximately \$5.95 million, of which \$4.6 million will be used to purchase gold mill feed and \$1.35 million was used for the repayment of a secured debenture.
 The term of the Facility is for 18 months and will be paid in gold bullion.
 Once 50% of the gold bullion is repaid to OCIM, the Company has the option to drawdown, an additional \$3 million, which will be payable in gold bullion over an additional 18 months.